- Health Topics

 Anyone who is sexually active can get HPV, even if you have had sex with only one person.
 You also can develop symptoms years after you have sex with someone who is infected making it hard to know when you first became infected.Using latex condoms the right way every time you have sex can lower your chances of getting HPV, but HPV can infect areas that are not covered by a condom – so condoms may not give full protection against HPV.

 Women with a persistent infection with a high-risk HPV type are at risk of cervical cancer.
 In some instances, persistent infection with the high-risk types of HPV may ultimately progress to invasive cancer if not detected and treated.
 This usually takes 10 years or more.
+(An alternative perspective can be seen here).
 Persistent HPV infection is always an underlying cause of cervical cancer.
 However, among women with persistent HPV infection, additional factors that may contribute to the development of cervical cancer include smoking, taking hormonal contraceptives, having a suppressed immune system, for instance as a result of HIV infection, and the presence of other sexually transmitted infections.4In Aotearoa New Zealand, the most important risk factor for developing cervical cancer is never having a smear or not having cervical smear tests regularly.
 Having a smear test every three years is the best way to detect changes to the cells of the cervix that may later lead to cancer.
 Screening New Zealand states having regular cervical smears can reduce the risk of developing cancer by about 90 percent.

 Vaccination can protect against infection with the HPV types covered by the vaccine, provided the woman is not already infected with those types of HPV.
 However, vaccination does not protect against all HPV types and a woman may still become infected with another HPV type not included in the vaccine.
 HPV vaccines are not a treatment for HPV infections.There are two types of HPV vaccines licensed for use in Aotearoa New Zealand.
 The Gardasil® vaccine is publically funded and is currently offered to girls aged between 12 years and up to their 20th birthday through the National Immunisation programme.
 The vaccine is given in three doses, usually an initial dose with follow-ups two months and six months afterwards.It is not currently funded for boys.
 Women and men outside the eligible publically funded age range may choose to purchase this vaccine privately at a cost of about $450 – $500.Gardasil® is said to be effective in protecting against infection with the HPV types 16 and 18 and also the two common types of low-risk HPV (types 6 and 11) that cause up to 90% of genital warts but do not cause cervical cancer.The other HPV vaccine licensed for use in Aotearoa New Zealand is Cervarix® which is effective in protecting against infection with HPV types 16 and 18.
 Cervarix® is not publicly funded in New Zealand.
 More about the vaccine can be found at http://www.cervicalcancervaccine.govt.nz/The World Health Organisation (WHO) have concluded that the use of quadrivalent HPV vaccine (Gardasil) significantly decreases the incidence of anogenital warts.
 There is also evidence of a reduction in high-grade cervical abnormalities and reduction of precancerous cervical lesions among young adult women.
 However, because of the length of time from persistent HPV infection until the development of invasive cancer, studies are ongoing and definitive conclusions about the vaccines impact long-term on rates of cervical cancer cannot yet be drawn.In terms of safety, the WHO Global Advisory Committee for Vaccine Safety (GACVS) has regularly reviewed the evidence on the safety of HPV vaccines including post-licensure surveillance data from the United States, Australia, Japan and the manufacturers.
 Data from all sources continue to be positive regarding the safety of both vaccines.
 The Committee concluded in March 2014 that both HPV vaccines continue to have an excellent safety profile .However adverse reactions following the administration of Gardasil have been reported.
 If you think you have experienced an adverse reaction make sure you report this to your doctor or nurse.
 Alternatively you can report directly to the Centre for Adverse Reactions Monitoring (CARM) at the New Zealand Pharmacovigilence Centre.